MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

         - **Log Analytics Contributor**
         - Azure role: **Owner**

-    - To view the data in a Log Analytics workspace that another admin has created for Azure Information Protection:
+    - To view the data in a Log Analytics workspace that another admin has created:

         - **Log Analytics Reader**
         - Azure role: **Reader**